Arcade (Marvel Comics): Avengers Arena and Undercover

 In a shift from his usual modus operandi, Arcade is responsible for the "Avengers Arena".
-He and a new associate named Miss Coriander abduct 16 teenage superheroes (several with ties to the Avengers, including several members of Avengers Academy) and strand them on a deserted island, re-modified as an elaborate Murderworld location, forcing them to fight to the death.
-The heroes Mettle, Red Raven, Kid Briton, Juston Seyfert, Apex, and Nara do not survive this Murderworld encounter.
-Nico Minoru of the Runaways is also killed, but is resurrected by the Staff of One.
+He and a new associate named Miss Coriander abduct 16 teenage superheroes and strand them on a deserted island, re-modified as an elaborate Murderworld location, forcing them to fight to the death.

-Months later, in the pages of Avengers Undercover, Arcade cashes on the success of Avengers Arena in the villainous underground nation of Bagalia.
-Several Murderworld survivors reunite and are convinced by fellow hero Cullen Bloodstone to kill Arcade at the Massacre Casino in revenge for his actions.
-After a chaotic battle, Hazmat finally kills Arcade by destroying him with a concentrated radiation burst.
-However, it was later revealed that Arcade was actually alive the entire time, imprisoned in a Masters of Evil cell (by Baron Zemo, with assistance from his now former comrade Ms. Coriander) and that Hazmat had in reality killed a clone made by members of the Masters of Evil; all revealed as an effort to coerce the heroes to turn against the Avengers and to join them.
-The Masters of Evil escape on a hijacked Helicarrier, strapping Arcade to the front.
+In Avengers Undercover, Arcade cashes on the success of Avengers Arena in Bagalia.
+The survivors of Murderworld reunite and are convinced to kill Arcade in revenge for his actions.
+It is later revealed that Arcade survived and was imprisoned by Baron Zemo, with a clone of Hazmat having died in his place.

 Partnership with Wilson Fisk

-Arcade traps members of the MODOK organization and Walrus in his latest Murderworld.
-With help from Deadpool, Gwenpool rescues the captives and assists Deadpool in defeating Arcade.
-Arcade later sets a trap for Hellcat and She-Hulk on Coney Island.

-Arcade moved his enterprises to Las Vegas and was embroiled in his usual games of life and death with Elektra.
-In addition, he collaborated with Screwball where he gave her the training, equipment, and exclusive streaming rights that she needed.
-During this encounter he revealed that he'd partnered with Wilson Fisk to eliminate certain heroes "from the board," such as Elektra, Hellcat, Gwenpool, Deadpool and others, explaining their previous encounters.
+Arcade moves his enterprises to Las Vegas and was embroiled in his usual games of life and death with Elektra.
+In addition, he collaborates with Screwball, giving her the training, equipment, and exclusive streaming rights that she needs.
+During this encounter he revealed that he had partnered with Wilson Fisk to eliminate certain heroes "from the board".
 After Elektra ends his Vegas operation, Arcade travels to Madripoor and encounters Spider-Man and Deadpool.
 Additionally, he vows to no longer target mutants in his endeavors.

 Arcade Industries

-In the "Hunted" storyline, Arcade and his company Arcade Industries assist Kraven the Hunter in hunting various animal-themed villains.

-Spider-Boy villain Killionaire later hires Arcade to abduct Spider-Boy and take him to Murderworld before he escapes.